Staying in a hotel should be an enjoyable experience – hopefully, even a wonderful one.

 This post outlines all you should know about your money before you book that hotel room.

-Whether you book your accommodations through a third party booking site or directly with the company, it really can be helpful to know exactly where you stand before making that hotel reservation.
+Whether you book your accommodations through a third party booking site like booking.com or directly with the company, it really can be helpful to know exactly where you stand before making that hotel reservation.

 From making an advance deposit to checking your room service charges or incidental fees upon departure, this article outlines all you need to know about how – and when – most hotels should give you your deposit back.